- 1 Eat a Healthy Amount of Carbs But Don’t Overdo It

 Many runners claim that coffee provides a performance boost on race day, and that’s valid.
 Have you indulged in a cup or two of caffeine before most of your 5k training runs?
 According to Wellandgood.com, as long as coffee hasn’t made you feel sick during a training run, then it’s perfectly fine to have your normal amount of coffee on your race day.

 At the same time, though, if you’ve never had coffee before a run, race day isn’t the time to try it out.
-This leads into our next point, which is…
+This leads to our next point, which is…

 Don’t Try Anything New on Race Day